astronomer/astro-docs/enterprise/next/06_manage-astronomer/05_upgrade-astronomer.md

 - Astronomer Platform Versioning
 - How to upgrade to a patch version on Astronomer
 - How to upgrade to a minor version on Astronomer
-- How to apply a platform configuration change

 For a detailed breakdown of individual releases, refer to [Astronomer Enterprise Release Notes](https://www.astronomer.io/docs/enterprise/stable/resources/release-notes/).